0x4248/0x4248.github.io/README.md

 Hi my name is Lewis, I am a developer who is interested in many different areas of technology.
-I also enjoy learning about cyber security and how to protect myself and others from cyber attacks.
-Many of the projects here are personal projects and prjects for my systems.
+I also enjoy learning about cyber security.
+Many of the projects here are personal projects and projects for my systems.

 ## Contact
 You can contact me on discord at `awesomelewis#2007` or on twitter at [@awesomelewis2007](https://twitter.com/awesomelewis2007)